WHAT IS IN THIS LEAFLET

 - Feeling tired or weak

-- Tinnitus (persistent noise in the ears), vertigo, vision impairment
+- Tinnitus (persistent noise in the ears), vertigo

 - Low blood pressure (and related effects), flushing, impaired peripheral circulation, vasculitis

 - Blurred or changed vision, short sightedness (myopia).